The Hail Mary Prayer In My Life

 am convinced that Mary is available to help us, and to help God's love

 to flow through us into the world.
-The prayer to Our Lady has taken on more meaning
+The prayer to Our Lady has taken on greater meaning for me.

 Contents List For This Page: